 So where do we go from here?

-Start with these inspiring takeaways from our panelists for how you can go forward to create employee recognition programs that will succeed in the hybrid workplace:
+Start with these inspiring takeaways from our panelists for how you can go forward to create employee reward and recognition programs that will succeed in the hybrid workplace:

 Treat people like they are your most important asset.
 People deserve to be recognized.
 Don’t let the best work of someone’s life go unnoticed or unappreciated.